derrynj/privategooglecalendars/readme.txt

 This change was necessary because it's now possible to display private and public calendars at the same time.
 * These changes should not impact your current pages as long as you don't edit them.
 If you experience changed behaviour of existing pages, please make sure to clear all caches.
 * Added new documentation at: https://michielvaneerd.github.io/privategooglecalendars/

+= 20211205 =
+* Option to hide or show private events.

 = 20200810 =
 * When accessing public calendars use OAUth client ID when API key is empty.